Efficient simulation of sparse Markovian quantum dynamics: Acknowledgments

 \section{Acknowledgments}

 We thank Richard Cleve for discussions that helped to motivate the simulation method presented in \sec{short-time}.
-We also thank an anonymous reviewer who pointed out that third- and higher-order product formulas cannot be used for Lindbladian simulation.
+We thank an anonymous reviewer for pointing out that third- and higher-order product formulas cannot be used for Lindbladian simulation.
+We also thank Marina Radulaski and Mark Wilde for identifying a typo in an earlier version of \prop{trotter-formula-second}.
 We acknowledge support from the Canadian Institute for Advanced Research and the National Science Foundation (grant 1526380).

 \begin{appendix}